glatzor/poor-mens-zoom/README.md

 ## Introdcution

-This little tool helps to read scientific papers in PDF on the remarkable epaper tablet by splitting portait orientied pages into two landscape pages (a top and a bottom one).
+This little tool helps to read scientific PDF papers on the remarkable epaper tablet by splitting portrait oriented pages into two landscape pages (a top and a bottom one).

 Unfortunaltely the remarkable doesn't support zooming to a document by rotating it from portait to landscape.
 So this a poor men's zoom.